matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 1. Inspect the ``m.room.member`` state event for the relevant user id.
 2. If the ``m.room.member`` state event has no ``displayname`` field, or if that field has a null value, use the raw user id as the display name.
+Otherwise:
-3. If the ``displayname`` is unique among members of the room with ``membership: join``, use the given ``displayname`` as the user-visible display name
+3. If the ``m.room.member`` event has a ``displayname`` which is unique among members of the room with ``membership: join``, use the given ``displayname`` as the user-visible display name.
+Otherwise:
-4. The given ``displayname`` must be disambiguated using the user id, for example "displayname (@id:homeserver.org)".
+4. The ``m.room.member`` event has a non-unique ``displayname``.
+This must be disambiguated using the user id, for example "displayname (@id:homeserver.org)".
 Clients MAY format the display name differently, provided both components are present.

 Developers should take note of the following when implementing the above
 algorithm: